foxglove/docs/docs/0-introduction/0-why-foxglove.md

 ---
-title: Introduction
+title: Why Foxglove?
 ---

-To iterate on your robots intelligently, you must first have a deep understanding of how they're currently navigating their world.
+To iterate on your robots, you must first understand how they're navigating their world.

 Foxglove helps robotics teams explore, visualize, and analyze their multimodal data efficiently.
 As a robotics observability platform, it streamlines development workflows to significantly accelerate your time to market.